ztyyLV/web-twain-docs/faq/unable-hide-loading-bar.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Why I cannot hide the spinner?
+title: Why I cannot hide the loading bar (spinner)?
-keywords: Dynamic Web TWAIN, UI Customization, hide, spinner
+keywords: Dynamic Web TWAIN, UI Customization, hide, spinner, loading bar
-breadcrumbText: Why I cannot hide the spinner?
+breadcrumbText: Why I cannot hide the loading bar (spinner)?
-description: Why I cannot hide the spinner?
+description: Why I cannot hide the loading bar (spinner)?
-permalink: /faq/unable-hide-spinner.html
+permalink: /faq/unable-hide-loading-bar.html
 ---

 # UI Customization

-## Why I cannot hide the spinner?
+## Why I cannot hide the loading bar (spinner)?

 ### ***Symptom:***
 In v17.3 of the Dynamic Web TWAIN SDK, you may find the spinner is unable to hide with the method mentioned in this [link]({{site.indepth}}features/ui.html#loading-bar-and-backdrop), it will continue to spin or will never stop.